 Summary #

 The Knowledge Base allows your AI assistant to give accurate, reference-backed answers using your own uploaded documentation.
 By following these steps, you ensure your chatbot has the necessary content to handle real-world queries reliably.
-For advanced scenarios that require automatic content refresh, upgrading to an Enterprise plan unlocks continuous knowledge syncing.
+For advanced scenarios that require automatic content refresh, upgrading to the Business plan or higher unlocks continuous knowledge syncing.